High Calorie Foods For Hiking

 • Day 1: Crackers with salami + hard cheese

-• Day 2: Wrap with peanut butter
+• Day 2: Tortilla with peanut butter

 Dinner (Gas Cooker Meal)